 The last panel that I attended on Friday discussed the topic of children’s cookbooks, coincidentally covered nicely in this New York Times article.
 In her opening comments, the entirely wonderful Laura Shapiro provided historical perspective on children’s cookery books, particularly in the twentieth century, quipping that Betty Crocker’s Cookbook for Boys and Girls turned an entire generation onto take out rather than promoting a life long interest in the culinary.
 Don Lindgren shared images and stories of cookbooks from bygone centuries, pointing to the nineteenth century Six Little Cooks as the first, true children’s cookbook.

 Mollie Katzen spoke on her trilogy of children’s cookbooks, inspired by her experience as a mother.
 Using kid-friendly recipes that feature images instead of words, these cookbooks promote not only cooking skills, but also pre-reading skills, sensory learning, social cohesion, independence, and confidence among pre-school-aged children.
-She also commented that most kids rarely, if ever, see cooking as it happens because the endeavor takes play far above their eye level.
+She also commented that most kids rarely, if ever, see cooking as it happens because the endeavor takes place far above their eye level.
 She recommends that parents and caregivers engage children in cooking in a respectful way and bring the work and fun of cooking down to their child-height-eye level.
 Finally, Roxanne Gold shared her experience writing a children’s cookbook, long before she became a mother.
 She also shared her own personal revelation that she writes cookbooks not for her intended audience, but as self-expression.
 Her children’s cookbooks, however, are uniquely written for kids themselves.

 Whose Food Is It Anyway?